 Why this recipe works

-In our family recipe, there are two ways to sweeten the broth without using sugar:
+In our Cà Ri Gà recipe, there are two ways to sweeten the broth without using sugar:

 (1) Adding taro.
-Taro has a natural nutty sweetness that is not only adds flavour, but once it cooks into the curry, the dish becomes incredibly creamy.
+Taro has a natural nutty sweetness that is not only adds flavor, but once it cooks into the curry, the dish becomes incredibly creamy.
+We do this with many recipes, including Chả Giò (Spring Rolls), Vịt Nấu Chao (Duck and Fermented Bean Curd Hot Pot) and Sago Soup (西米露).

 (2) Adding sweet potato.
 Anything with sweet potato will be guaranteed added sweetness because once cooked, the enzymes will break the starch down into sugar.

 (3) Adding sweetened condensed milk.
-This is our family’s secret ingredient to a rich and luscious broth.
-It makes the fish beautifully smooth and gives a depth of flavour that can’t be achieved with just sugar alone.
+This is Mum’s secret ingredient to a rich and luscious broth.
+It makes the soup beautifully smooth and gives a depth of flavor that can’t be achieved with just sugar alone.

 What you’ll need